yousifabosamra1/Universty-Management-System-CPP/README.md

 ## 💻 How To Run

-1. Open the project in Visual Studio
+1. Open the project in **Visual Studio**

 2. Make sure these files exist:

+---

+## 🏗️ System Architecture

+Main Classes:

+- clsStudent
+- clsCourse
+- clsRegisterScreen
+- clsSubjectScreen
+- clsScheduleScreen
+- clsGradesScreen
+- clsAdmin
+- clsAdminMainMenuScreen
+- clsChooseScreen

+---

+## 💻 How To Run

+1. Open the project in **Visual Studio**

+2. Make sure these files exist:
+Student.txt
+Enrollments.txt
+Scores.txt
+Admins.txt

 3. Run the program